vitercik/vitercik.github.io/_pages/about.md

 between the [Management Science and Engineering](https://msande.stanford.edu/) department and the [Computer Science](https://cs.stanford.edu/) department.

+My research interests include machine learning, algorithm design, discrete and combinatorial optimization, and the interface between economics and computational.
 I am particularly excited about how machine learning can be used for discrete optimization and algorithmic reasoning.
-Here is a [course](https://vitercik.github.io/ml4do) that I have taught on the subject.

 Before joining Stanford, I was a [Miller](https://miller.berkeley.edu/) fellow at UC Berkeley, hosted by Michael Jordan and Jennifer Chayes.